Tech Salaries in India 2026: Real Numbers by Role

 Fullstack Engineer

-Fullstack roles are common at startups where team sizes are small and versatility is valued.
-Compensation is typically between frontend and backend ranges.
+Fullstack roles are common at startups where team sizes are small and versatility matters.
+Compensation typically falls between frontend and backend ranges.

 | Experience | Range (Startups) |